 Treatment is a chronic disease that can be life-threatening if left untreated.
 Like other chronic diseases, people with an addiction can relapse, but that doesn’t mean getting help for addiction should be abandoned.
 For instance, if you seek treatment for hypertension, but your blood pressure goes back up, you wouldn’t abandon your treatment efforts.
 Instead, you would revisit treatment or seek new treatment options.

-How Long Is Treatment?
+How Long is Treatment?

 Will Treatment Cure My Addiction?